AliQassab/AliQassab/README.md

 <br>
 - I am passionate about building software that makes a difference.
 I'm eager to learn and grow as a developer.
 <br>
-- I believe what benefits people stays in the world.
+- I believe: what benefits people stay on the earth.
 <br>
 -See my work at my landing page: <a href="https://aliqassab.github.io/Portfolio/">Here</a>
 <br>